amalbumbia/Li_Group_UT_Austin/Data_Analysis_Pipelines/instructions.md

 There are notebooks here with generalized code for each instrument that this group typically uses.
-These scripts were generated based on toy data that was given to me, so there is an ``examples" folder that will show you how to use the scripts with the toy data.
+These scripts were generated based on toy data that was given to me, so there is an ``examples" folder that will show you how the components of these scripts work with toy data.

+I will make a properly documented webpage to walk you through how to use each pipeline, but they should be relatively self explanatory.